AIRLab-POLIMI/e2/README.md

 $ git clone https://github.com/boottp/e2

-Then go in ann directory and follow instruction to compile libraries and to install.
+Then go in ann directory to compile library

+$ cd e2/ann/ann-build

+compile

+$ make installed

+copy to top folder

+cp ann/lib ../ -R

 after this you can compile the workspace with